desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 DNS operators need to cooperate to achieve a smooth transition, e.g., by using the multi-signer protocols described in [@RFC8901].
-If all else fails, the domain owner might have to request the removal of all DS records (e.g., by using the special-value CDS/CDNSKEY RRset specified in [@!RFC8078] Section 4) and have the transfer performed insecurely (see [@I-D.hardaker-dnsop-intentionally-temporary-insec].)
+If all else fails, the domain owner might have to request the removal of all DS records and have the transfer performed insecurely (see [@I-D.hardaker-dnsop-intentionally-temporary-insec]).

 Signaling domains SHOULD be delegated as standalone zones, so that the signaling zone's apex coincides with the signaling domain (such